gbv/paia/paia.md

 as part of the Content-Type header (`application/json; charset=utf-8` or `application/javascript; charset=utf-8`)

+To support non-JSONP access to a PAIA server from any web application via Cross-Origin Resource Sharing (CORS), the PAIA server SHOULD always include the following HTTP response headers:

+    Access-Control-Allow-Origin: *
+    Access-Control-Expose-Headers: X-OAuth-Scopes X-Accepted-OAuth-Scopes

 Every request parameter and every response field is defined with

 * the **name** of the parameter/field